Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 .. note::

+   In the time since writing this section, OpenAI recently released the ``o1`` model, and recently ``o3-mini`` models.
-   As it happens, OpenAI recently released the ``o1-preview`` model.
-In our limited testing of ``o1-preview``, we found that ChatGPT is able to solve practically all use cases discussed in the coming sections.
-We will leave the current pages in place not only because ``o1-preview`` does not yet support Code Interpreter or Custom GPTs, but because we think it still gives a valuable insight into how LLMs sometimes upend our expectations.
+   In our testing of ``o1``, we found that ChatGPT is able to solve practically all use cases discussed in the coming sections (and expect no less of ``o3-mini``).
+We will leave the current pages in place not only because ``o1`` and ``o3-mini`` do not yet support Code Interpreter or Custom GPTs, but because we think it still gives a valuable insight into how LLMs sometimes upend our expectations.

 .. toctree::
    :maxdepth: 2